tensorflow/tensorflow/tensorflow/g3doc/how_tos/adding_an_op/index.md

 * Optionally, write a function to compute gradients for the Op.
 * Optionally, write a function that describes the input and output shapes for the Op.
 This allows shape inference to work with your Op.
 * Test the Op, typically in Python.
+If you define gradients, you can verify them   with the Python [`GradientChecker`](https://tensorflow.googlesource.com/tensorflow/+/master/tensorflow/python/kernel_tests/gradient_checker.py).

 [TOC]